polakondaiah/Human-Activity-Based-Content-Image-Retrieval-Using-CLIP-Contrastive-Language-Image-Pretraining-/README.md

 ’dancing’, ‘drinking’, ‘eating’, ‘fighting’, ‘hugging’, ‘laughing’, ‘listening_to_music’, ‘running’, ‘sitting’, ‘sleeping’, 'texting', and ‘using_laptop’.

-Project Objectives

-a.
-Utilize the 150 query images to evaluate the model's performance, comparing against the gallery of 1,000 images.
-b.
-Employ Mean Average Precision (mAP) at K={1, 10, 50} and mean rank as evaluation metrics.
+### Accessing the Dataset
+Due to the large size of the dataset, it is hosted externally.
+To access and download the complete dataset, please visit the following link: [Download Dataset](https://drive.google.com/file/d/1de1NZ7OYE71jtipqpd8T96Z1ggji3GVi/view?usp=sharing)